suecodes/suecodes/README.md

 # Hi there 👋

-I am an Aussie living in Atlanta, GA with my family and two dogs, an English Mastiff and a chocolate lab.
+I am an Aussie living in Atlanta, GA with my family and two dogs, an English mastiff and a chocolate lab.
 I moved to Atlanta from Melbourne, Australia in 2019 and I'm living my best life here.
-I love all kinds of sports but I have a special affinity for baseball (Go Braves!).
-I enjoy eating great food, hanging with family and friends, and traveling.
+I love all kinds of sports but I have a special love for baseball (Go Braves!).
+I enjoy eating yummy food, being with family and friends, and traveling.

 I'm a Senior QA Engineer who's all about making web applications high quality and bug-free.
 I am experienced in manual testing and automated testing, using different programming languages and tools in my toolbox.
-My journey is all about delivering a high quality digital experience for users to enjoy.
+I'm good at what I do, ensuring a high quality digital experience for users to enjoy.

 <!--
 **suecodes/suecodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.